hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 `t = 5`

 First, a `shareId`: `sid` is generated for each share.
 It's a unique identifier for each existent share.
 It is deterministic because the function we use to generate it is deterministic.
-It is only necessary that they are values: a) are unique per share, b) non-0, and c) can be used in the polynomial (They are from the same field of the selected curve)
+It is necessary to assure they are values that: a) are unique per share, b) non-0, and c) can be used as input for the polynomial (They are from the same field of the selected curve)

 And an ownership map: `ShareId`->`Participant`: